tsolakisgeo/DHAW2023/_syllabus/5-python_csv.md

 - [Perseus Digital Library](http://www.perseus.tufts.edu/hopper/)

 ### Weekly assignment
-- Upload the Jupyter Notebook with the exercises to the directory `<username>/CLCV22123/5` on GitHub and paste its URL to the respective Weekly assignemt page on Canvas.
+- Upload the Jupyter Notebook with the exercises to the directory `<username>/CLCV22123/5` on GitHub and paste its URL to the respective Weekly assignmentpage on Canvas.

 ## Readings
 - Downey, A. B. (2015) _Think Python.
 How to Think Like a Computer Scientist_, ch.
 9, 13, and 14.
 [Link](https://www.greenteapress.com/thinkpython/thinkpython.html)